jesseposner/LaunchPad/README.md

 ## Minimum Viable Product

-LaunchPad is a web application inspired by Kickstarter that will be build using Ruby on Rails and React.js.
+LaunchPad is a web application inspired by Kickstarter that will be built using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation